 Are Your Workshops Free Of Charge?

 Our Financial Education Money Workshops for young people are available free of charge to all state-funded schools and colleges with an optional donation.

-We are also currently able to offer one fully-funded Workshop to some charities, community organisations and social enterprises, but please contact us for the latest information.
+Subject to funding, we are also able to offer fully-funded (free of charge) Workshops to some charities, community organisations and social enterprises, but please contact us for the latest information.

 All other organisations should contact us to discuss prices and options further.